Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Preliminaries

 \subsubsection{Nilpotent orbits}

-From now on, we set $\ggg=\gl(m|n)$ and set $G$ to be the corresponding Lie supergroup $\GL(m|n)$.
-For an (even) nilpotent element $e\in \ggg_\bz$, and any of its conjugates $e'=\ad(g)e$ for $g\in G_\ev$, we have $\ggg_e\cong \ggg_{e'}$.
+From now on, we set $\ggg=\gl(m|n)$ and denote by $G$ the corresponding Lie supergroup $\GL(m|n)$.
+For an (even) nilpotent element $e\in \ggg_\bz$, and any of its conjugate element $e'=\ad(g)e$ under the adjoint action of $g\in G_\ev$, we have $\ggg_e\cong \ggg_{e'}$.
 Both of them share the same double centralizer property in $\End_{\bbc}(\Votd)$.
 So we can choose nilpotent matrices of Jordan standard forms, as typical representatives in their $G_\ev$-adjoint orbits for the study of the double centralizer property we are concerned.